iamfrank/infiltrators/rules/rules.md

 # Infiltrators - Game rules

-INFILTRATORS is a tactical game where 1 player plays the defender and 1 or more players control individual infiltrators trying to accomplish missions on the defender's territory.
+INFILTRATORS is a tactical game where 1 player plays the guard and 1 or more players control individual infiltrators trying to accomplish missions on the guard's territory.

 ## Setup

+1. Get a table.
+2. Decide who plays the guard and who plays the infiltrator(s).
+Only 1 player can play the guard.
-1. Set up the board by picking 4 area cards and place them next to each other.
-Infiltrators and defenders can take turns laying down area cards.
+3. Set up the board by picking 4 board segments and place them next to each other.
+Infiltrator and guard players take turns laying down area cards, starting with the guard player.
-2. Players who play as infiltrators pick an infiltrator character card and randomly draw 1 equipment card. if the infiltrator does not have the ability to use the equipment card, discard the first card and pick another random card.
-Continue until a useable card has been drawn.
-Then the players pick up the figures that correspond with the character cards.
+4. Infiltrator players pick one infiltrator character card and randomly draw 3 equipment cards.
+Players discard the least useful equipment card and lay the character card and equipment cards face up on the table.
+Players pick the character figure that corresponds to the character card.
-3. The defending player picks 4 random guard character cards and 4 random eqipment cards OR draws the guard and equipment cards that are listed for a mission.
-Then the defending player picks up the figures that correspond to the guard character cards.
+5. The guard player picks a number of guard character cards.
+The number of guard character cards is the amount of infiltrator players times 3.
+Then the guard player picks up the figures that correspond to the guard character cards.
-4. The defending player positions the guards' figures on the board.
-They can be positioned anywhere he/she likes.
+6. The guard player positions the guards' figures on the board.
+They can be positioned anywhere on the 4 board segments unless the mission rules state otherwise.
+7. Agree which direction on the game board is "fictional north" and mark it with the compass rose tile in a place where everyone can see it.
+8. Shuffle the random movement cards and place them facedown on the table.

 ## Planning phase